Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system: Global behaviour of order parameter

+Fig.3 illustrates the different dynamical regimes that arise in response to pulses of increasing strength.
+The data is for $\lambda =0.38$, the results have a similar trend at other $\lambda$.
 The charge ordered state corresponds to $O(1)$ value of the Fourier transform $x_{\bf Q} = (1/N) \sum_i x_i e^{i {\bf Q}.{\bf r}_i}$, the order parameter of the CO state.
-The structure factor $S^x_{\bf Q}$ is simply $\vert x_{\bf Q} \vert^2$.
-The upper row in Fig.3 shows the time dependence of $S^x_{\bf Q}(t)$.
-Panels (a)-(b) are in the `weak pulse' regime where we mainly see the oscillatory decay of $S^x_{\bf Q}(t)$ to a long time value that is suppressed with respect to the pre-pulse (equilibrium) value.
+The upper row in Fig.3 shows the time dependence of $\vert x_{\bf Q}(t) \vert$.
+The pre-pulse value is normalised to $1$ for convenience.
+Panels (a)-(b) are in the `weak pulse' regime where we mainly see oscillatory decay to a long time value that is suppressed with respect to the pre-pulse (equilibrium) value.
 We will call this response ``weak oscillatory suppression'' (WOS).
-The pre-pulse value has been set to $1$ here for convenience.
-Panels (c)-(d) show results in the `critical pulse' regime where $S^x_{\bf Q}(t)$ initially drops almost to zero, stays there for some time, and then `revives' heading towards a finite long time value.
+Panel (c) show results in the `critical pulse' regime where $\vert x_{\bf Q}(t) \vert $ initially drops almost to zero, stays there for some time, and then `revives' heading towards a finite long time value.
 We call this ``strong suppression and revival'' (SSR) dynamics.
-Panels (e)-(f) show $S^x_{\bf Q}(t)$ in the strong pulse regime where we see a monotonic decay of the oscillation envelop to zero and there is no revival.
+Panel (d) shows $\vert x_{\bf Q}(t) \vert$ in the strong pulse regime where we see a monotonic decay of the oscillation envelop to zero and there is no revival.
 This is simply ``monotonic suppression'' (MS) dynamics.